claudiaangel17/Customizing-and-Managing-Issues/.github/steps/1-search_syntax.md

 1. Navigate to the Issues tab in your repository
 2. Click on **create new Issue**
-3. Make sure to label to issue as a bug and assign it to yourself
+3. Make sure to label the issue as a bug and assign it to yourself

 ## :keyboard: Task: Create your first advanced search